-- about 350 000 residents living in 111 villages of Chui, Issyk-Kul and Osh oblasts will be provided with access to piped and safe drinking water with connection through water meters: - around 350 social institutions will be connected to the water supply system; - around 70 000 people (especially children) will directly benefit from investments aimed at the construction and modernization of sanitation facilities, as well as related information and educational activities to improve health hygiene and change behavioral skills in educational institutions; - about 40 local service providers such as village water enterprises (MWE) will strengthen the material and technical base for further sustainable operation of the water supply system.
-In addition, relevant capacity-building activities will be organized in the field of management and development of WSS services at the local level; - about 4 state-owned enterprises "Kyrgyz-Suu" will be created at the rayon level.
-The Project's investments will focus on improving SOEs planning and management capabilities and operations, including innovative solutions to improve climate resilience, asset and operational management, customer service, tariff setting procedures, financial management, monitoring and reporting.
+- about 425 000 residents living in 126 villages of Chui, Issyk-Kul and Osh oblasts will be provided with access to piped and safe drinking water with connection through water meters: - around 380 social institutions will be connected to the water supply system; - around 115 000 people (especially children) will directly benefit from investments aimed at the construction and modernization of sanitation facilities, as well as related information and educational activities to improve health hygiene and change behavioral skills in educational institutions: - about 80 local SPs such as village water enterprises (MWE) will strengthen the material and technical base for further sustainable operation of the water supply system.
+In addition, relevant capacity-building activities will be organized in the field of management and development of WSS services at the local level; - Under Phase 1, SPs will be established as a new model for the delivery of water supply and sanitation services in rural areas, including district centers and rural settlements.
+In the first phase, the service delivery structure will be piloted in all 8 pilot DWSSPs, while in parallel the existing Municipal water enterprises (MWE) will be integrated into the DWSSP.